raulmabe/mabe_utils/README.md

 ## Widgets

-Look at the `example` folder to check how to work with these widgets.
+Look at the [example folder](/example/lib/main.dart) to check how to work with these widgets.

+- MabeOverlay
+  - `MabeOverlay` is a StatefulWidget that creates a custom overlay widget.
+It allows for the display of an overlay widget above other widgets, with customizable positioning and behavior.
+- Storyboard
+  - Scaffold for Instagram Stories like content.
+- DetectTextOverflowBuilder
+  - Exposes a `itemBuilder` to build a widget based on if text rendered has exceeded its space.
+It doesn't actually render the Text on the screen.
+- AppLifeCycleListener
+  - Exposes callbacks for every life cycle method of the app (onResumed, onBackground, onPause, etc.)
 - ReactOnTap
   - Scale
   - Opacity [Pending]